WebSDK Usage

 });

-Validation and Debug Mode
+Validation and Troubleshooting:

 The SDK comes with some validation and debugging capabilities to help ensure the correct and successful integration of the SDK.

-By default the SDK will perform some validation of arguments to SDK methods.
+By default, the SDK will perform some validation of arguments to SDK methods.
 This form of validation only checks required properties and does not check optional properties.

-If any errors are found the event will not be emitted and a value of Promise<null>} will be returned.
+If any errors are found, the event will not be emitted and a value of Promise<null> will be returned.

-To enable the SDK logs you need to execute the following command from the browser console:
+To enable the SDK logs, you need to execute the following command from the browser console:

 wunderkind.sdk.turnOnDebugging();

-After executing that command and refreshing the page you will be able to see the SDK activity in the console.
+After executing that command and refreshing the page, you will be able to see the SDK activity in the console.
 The debugger flag is persisted in localStorage so remember to turn it on if you clear your browser data or if you are testing on different domains.
-To focus on SDK messages you can filter your messages with the keywords: “web sdk”
+To focus on SDK messages, you can filter your messages with the keywords: “web sdk”.

 The previous image shows an example of the SDK logging.
-Most of the messages include the method name that was invoked, the payload that was passed to the event and in the case of a validation error the name of the property not passing validation and an example of the minimal valid payload.
+Most of the messages include the method name that was invoked, the payload that was passed to the event, and in the case of a validation error, the name of the property not passing validation and an example of the minimal valid payload.
+It is possible to see properties that you did not pass like “agent” which are added automatically by the SDK.

-If you want to turn off the SDK logging execute the following command in the console
+If you want to turn off the SDK logging, execute the following command in the console.

 wunderkind.sdk.turnOffDebugging();

-SDK outside of the supported region.
+Troubleshooting "SDK outside of the supported region":